 As noted, we cut off one inch from the tops of the posts, where they were angled.

-we my hubby used wood glue, and then clamped the front onto the larger shelf piece.
-While still clamped, he used a nail gun to secure the front on.
+Because there is an overhang to the wire shelf, we cut the last post to create the front lip of the shelf.
+After sanding it, we used wood glue, and then clamped the front onto the larger shelf piece.
+While still clamped, we used a nail gun to secure the overhang to the shelf.
 (Of course, I don’t have a picture of this.
 Sorry. #bloggerfail)

 I did spray paint the support, as you can see.
 I thought the white would look funny, so I removed the support and sprayed it with hammered metal spray paint.